igor84/igor84.github.io/content/blog/mixins-in-zig.md

 Note that the example I gave only mixes in additional behavior while, in general, mixins might also allow mixing in state, or in other words additional fields.
-In Zig you can't mix in additional fields only functions and consts.
+In Zig you can't mix in additional fields only functions and consts, but mixin code does have access to its modules global variables.
 The cases where you actually need to mix in state are very rare and I couldn't come up with a single non contrived example to show here.

 ## How are mixins done in Zig